namlook/ember-widget-model-navbar/README.md

                     widgets: [
                         {
                             type: 'model-navbar',

+                            // the route when clicking on the label.
+                            //  - if null or undefined, the route will be <resource>.model.index
+                            //  - if false, the label name won't be clickable
+                            labelRoute: null,

                             items: [ // the items of the navigation bar {
                                     route: 'user.model.index' // the full ember route